cstashko/STIFMaps/README.md

 ## Contact

-Please direct any questions to cstashko@berkeley.edu
+Please direct any questions to cstashko@hmc.edu